Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Appendix

 Imagine there is a \textit{cat prediction} model, and we present it with an image with a single cat.
 After a number of CNN layers, the model computes a convolutional feature map $\bm{c}_\text{i,j}$.
 In the attention bottleneck, a perfectly trained model will assign probability close to 1 to the ``cat'' feature vector, e.g., say feature map $\bm{c}_\text{4,7}$, and $0$ elsewhere, and the attention output will roughly be $1 \cdot \bm{c}_\text{4,7} + 0 \cdot \sum_{i \neq 4, j \neq 7}c_{i,j}$.

-We can now think of an idealised scenario where we create an identical copy of the cat image and paste it side-by-side with the original image (i.e., so that there are two cats), or we can think of another image which depicts two identically looking cats.
+We can now think of an idealised scenario where we create an identical copy of the cat image and paste it side-by-side with the original image (so that there are two cats), or we can think of another image which depicts two identically looking cats.
 When encoding any such image, each ``cat'' feature vector should get $\sim 0.5$ probability in the attention layer, again assuming an idealised and perfectly trained model.
 By design of the attention mechanism, the attention output will consist of the two sets of ``cat'' features multiplied by $\sim 0.5$ each and summed together.
-Therefore the attention output for the image with two cats would virtually be the same as the output for the image with a single cat.
-If the model only has access to these features, i.e., the attention mechanism is a bottleneck, it becomes very hard for the model to count, which would require being able to differentiate between the number of cats in the input image by definition.
+Therefore the attention output for the image with two cats would virtually be indistinguishable from the output for the image with a single cat.
+If the model only has access to these features, i.e., the attention mechanism is a bottleneck, it becomes very hard for the model to count, which by definition would require being able to differentiate the number of cats in the input image.